jaalah/jaalah/README.md

 ### Hi there 👋
+My name is Jaalah (Jay-luh), and I currently work in Compute on the Cloud Manager team.
+Frontend is my passion, especially when it comes to Design Systems.
+I'm all about improving Developer Experience (DX) and making products accessible to everyone.
+For me, it's not just about writing code; it's about creating meaningful experiences through design and functionality.

+Feel free to DM me on [LinkedIn](https://www.linkedin.com/in/jaalah/)!

 <!--
 **jaalah/jaalah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.